ravirangan09/phaser-memory-game/README.md

 Then each player launches http://localhost:4000/public, chooses a player name and starts playing.
 Note: you need two players to start the game (or open the game in  two tabs)

+There is a `src/userlist.json` file which contains the name of two players.
+Change it to match your names.

 Uses `parcel` builder